nuchs/toys/hangman/notes/notes.md

 ## Rust module system

-My mental model for how the module system works (and it may be wrong) is that the modules are arranged in a tree.
+My mental model for how the module system works (and it may be wrong) is that the modules are arranged in a set of trees.
+There is one tree for each crate in the project and the root of the tree is in the file which contains the entry point for the crate (main.rs for an application, lib.rs for libraries).
+The nodes in the tree are all modules.
+A module will be a leaf node if it does not contain any module declarations.

-The root of the tree is in the file which contains the entry point for the crate (main.rs for an application, lib.rs for libraries) and is the top level scope.
-You can declare a child module by using ```mod module_name``` within a module and the child modules can contain further children etc.
+Modules are declared using the ```mod``` keyword e.g. ```mod module_name``` within a module.

-The definitions of the modules can be in one of three locations, they can be in the same file, directly following the declaration e.g.
+The definitions of the modules can be in one of three locations, they can be in the same file, directly following their declaration e.g.

 ```rust
 mod my_module {